eda-ricercatore/admin-notes/skill-set/higher-end-roles/info-processing-dev.md

++ Experience with CoreAudio, Audio Unit, ASIO and VST APIs.
 + skill set for research in Binaural 3D audio:
 	- advanced technical research, architecture evolution design and strategic technical planning
 	- Audiovisual Technology Lab in Huawei Munich Research Center is developing innovative technologies on spatial audio processing and rendering.
 You will contribute to these activities being inserted into an international and experienced team of researchers.